-Modern field service management tools like Zuper empower field service businesses to accept online payments, send customers reminders, and speed up the payment =8cycle.
-What’s more, Zuper’s seamless integration with accounting tools like Quickbooks, Xero, and Zoho Bookssaves a ton of time by eliminating the need for manual intervention and double data entry.
+Modern field service management tools like Zuper empower field service businesses to accept online payments, send customers reminders, and speed up the payment cycle.
+What’s more, Zuper’s seamless integration with accounting tools like Quickbooks, Xero, and Zoho Books saves a ton of time by eliminating the need for manual intervention and double data entry.

 6. Customer satisfaction

 Automated field service management solutions offer businesses pre-built surveys to measure and analyze customer happiness.
-Zuper helps businesses collect unbiased feedback from their customers right after service delivery in a contactless way.
+Zuper can help collect unbiased feedback from customers right after service delivery—and it can do it in a contactless way.

-Feedback which is usually collected over email/SMS is automatically tagged to the respective job and technician, making the CSAT analysis easy and straightforward.
-Collected data is then turned to visual rich reports which offer actionable insights to improve and maintain satisfaction levels.
+Feedback collected over email or SMS is automatically tagged with the respective job and technician, making CSAT analysis straightforward.
+Visually rich reports result from the collected data providing you with actionable insights to help maintain and improve your customer satisfaction levels.

 7. First-time fix rate

-When technician’s don’t have all the information they need, the service closure drags on.
-Lack of vital information can end up resulting in a need for revisit to fix the existing issue.
-Revisits are not only exhausting for technicians but also expensive for businesses.
+Service closure drags on when technicians don’t have all the information they need.
+A lack of vital information can necessitate revisiting the site to fix the same issue.
+Revisits are not only exhausting for technicians and frustrating for customers, but they are also expensive for businesses.

 How can automation solve some of these field service management challenges?

-The improved visibility and collaboration that field service tools like Zuper provide will help businesses manage and exceed customer expectations effortlessly.
-With a centralized database to collect and store all customer and job-related information, businesses can speed up service delivery and improve first-time fix rates while driving down service delivery costs.
+The improved visibility and collaboration that field service tools like Zuper provide will help businesses effortlessly manage and exceed customer expectations.
+A centralized database allows collecting and storing of all customer and job-related information; companies can speed up service delivery and improve first-time fix rates while reducing service delivery costs.

-With little to no human intervention, field service businesses can stay away from deadly field service challenges which lead to drop in customer satisfaction levels.
-360-degree visibility and audit trails keep field service operations transparent and reduce inefficiency levels.
-By automating field service policy enforcement, businesses can eliminate potential legal and financial risks and compliance issues.
+With little to no human intervention, field service businesses can stay away from deadly field service challenges, which lead to a drop in customer satisfaction levels.
+360-degree visibility and audit trails keep field service operations transparent and reduce inefficiency.
+Businesses can eliminate potential legal and financial risks and compliance issues by automating field service policy enforcement.

 Are field service management challenges holding your business back?
-If any of these seven challenges in operations management looks familiar, it is time to upgrade your field service management system.
+If any of the operation management challenges above looks familiar, it is time to upgrade your field service management system.